random1911/react-hooks-mst-example/README.md

 Original API has a limited trial period and cannot be used now anyway.

-I have plans to implement some mock API in the future to make seen UX in action, but without actual data, you can see the only a pale shadow of it.
+Currently I work on [own API implementation](https://github.com/random1911/express-mongoose-api) to make seen UX in action, but it will take some time.

 If you still want to run this app, follow these steps: